KRFOSS/kali-docs/arm/raspberry-pi-zero-w-pi-tail/index.md

 ## Quick install and usage:

 1. [Download image from here](/get-kali/#kali-arm) and write to micro-sd card
-2. Insert card into Raspberry Pi Zero W
+2. Insert card into Raspberry Pi Zero W or Zero 2 W
 3. Connect: OTG adapter in smartphone, standard cable in Pi-Tail (power) to power up Pi-Tail
 4. On smartphone:
    1. Enable hotpot with ssid = "sepultura" and password = "R4t4m4h4tt4"